How Much Work to Do Before Selling a House

 Selling your home can be an overwhelming experience.
 You have to micromanage the way your house looks on the outside and on the inside, all while coordinating logistics with inspectors, realtors, and potential buyers.
-Keeping your house in good condition is one of the most important aspects of selling your home.
-From curb appeal to organization strategies to the all-important home inspection, here are five sure-fire ways to improve your home's perceived value.
+Keeping your house in good condition is one of the most important aspects of selling your home quickly.
+From curb appeal to organization strategies to the all-important home inspection, here is a list of five sure-fire ways to improve your home's perceived value.
 Consider each when determining how much work to do before selling your house.

 Elevate Curb Appeal